-I was reminded last night of a time when I was still living at home with my mom when I had been a very selfish boy.
-My sister Lisa was pregnant with her first child Lauren and I had selfishly eaten an entire box of Coco Puffs for lunch that she had apparently purchased for herself while suffering from some pretty powerful food cravings.
+I was reminded last night of a time while I was still living at home with my mom when I knew I had been a very selfish boy.
+My sister Lisa was pregnant with her first child Lauren and I had selfishly eaten an entire box of Coco Puffs for lunch that she had apparently purchased for herself while suffering from some powerful pregnancy-induced food cravings.
 The chocolate-flavored Deity of American cereals we both loved so much was just too powerful a draw.
-I mean really, who on this planet with 30 available minutes, a clean spoon, and a gallon of cold milk could ignore such a beacon of nutrition and chocolatey goodness?
-Not me, I’m sorry to admit.
+I mean really, who on this planet with 30 available minutes, a clean spoon, and a gallon of ice cold milk could ignore such a beacon of nutrition and chocolatey goodness?
+Not me, I’m very sorry to admit.

 Lisa, I know it’s been 33 years but I’m sorry.
 I couldn’t help myself and I didn’t mean to make you cry on the kitchen floor.
-I hope to make it up to you one day but I’ve never actually heard of buying make-up Coco Puffs yet, maybe soon they’ll start selling them at grocery stores for people like me who didn’t appreciate an awesome sister when they were young.
+I hope to make it up to you one day, but I’ve never actually heard of buying make-up Coco Puffs yet, maybe soon they’ll start selling them at grocery stores for people like me who didn’t really know how to appreciate an awesome sister when they were young.
 I do hope you understand.
 Lauren, if you’re now suffering from any medical ailments or allergies related to or associated with Coco Puff deficiency as an adult, it’s not your mother’s fault, it’s mine.

 Why are we so selfish when we’re young?
 I’ve thought a lot about that lately because it’s true.
 I was very selfish back then and from my own personal observations and experiences, I can easily observe most other young people are too.
-If you’re young and you don’t think this applies to you then you’re probably so damn selfish that you can’t recognize it because you lack the empathy to understand just how much you’re disappointing the old folks around you who are busily working to please, feed, clothe, encourage, comfort and bathe you.
-So pull that free car over to the side of the road and call your mom on your free cell phone and thank her right now – for exactly what you can figure out when you’re 40.
+If you’re young and you don’t think this applies to you then you’re probably way more selfish than I was.
+You can’t recognize it because you lack the empathy to understand just how much you’re disappointing the old folks around you who are busily working to please, feed, clothe, encourage, comfort and bathe you.
+So, pull that free car over to the side of the road and call your mom on your free cell phone and thank her right now.
+For exactly what – you can figure that out when you’re 40.

-We old folks, and now I’m officially one too, like to sit around and gripe about how disrespectful our young folks are today and how our parents would have whipped us with Hot-Wheel race track sections if we’d acted up like that but the reality is that we were doing similar things ourselves.
+We old folks, and now I’m officially one too, like to sit around and gripe about how disrespectful our young folks are today and how our parents would have whipped us with Hot-Wheel racetrack sections if we’d acted up like that.
+But the reality is that we were doing similar things ourselves.
 We just didn’t get caught.
 It’s not that we were more respectful, it’s just that we were more creative.
 This is because we didn’t have video games and the Internet, we had to learn creativity by turning tiny green plastic army men into a scene of the Trojan War, OR pretend they were cowboys & indians, OR imagine them as our first idea of what courtship was…all with the same toy.
 Don’t ask me to reenact any scenes, just go with it please.

 So, when you look at it that way, how can you really stay mad at your daughter when she tells you she really needs the expensive Matilda Jane outfits after you’ve just been laid-off from your job?
 Go ahead and just buy the latest video game system for Junior because you already know he lacks the creativity to survive “old school” without it and if he doesn’t get to play, he’ll have absolutely nothing to talk about with his friends or anything to do during family dinners.